Yosef Abramowitz: Business career

-In 2011, Abramowitz co-founded and currently serves as the CEO of Energiya Global Capital / Gigawatt Global, a company which finances green energy projects in Sub-Saharan Africa.
+In 2011, Abramowitz co-founded and is the CEO of Energiya Global Capital / Gigawatt Global, a company which finances green energy projects in Sub-Saharan Africa.
 Gigawatt Global has established renewable energy projects around the world, including projects in Rwanda and Burundi as well as the United States, making a massive impact in renewable sector in Africa, creating the first utility scale solar field in all of East Africa in 2014 through building the Rwamagana Solar Power Station under the Power Africa Scheme.

 In 2006, along with David Rosenblatt and Ed Hofland, Abramowitz co-founded the Arava Power Company on Kibbutz Ketura, and served as the president of the company until 2013.
 In 2008, Siemens Project Ventures acquired a 40% stake in the company through a $15 million investment.
 In 2010, the Arava Power Company gained government funding, which allowed the company to build 8 projects in the Negev Desert, which supplied 58.5 MW.

 In 2025, Abramowitz co-founded the NGO Gigawatt Impact.